omaraboumrad/omaraboumrad-site-archive/content/posts/general/all-about-yuris-cancer.md

 - | - | -
 <a href="/images/yuri/bill1.jpeg">![Bill Page 1](/images/yuri/bill1.jpeg)</a> | <a href="/images/yuri/bill2.jpeg">![Bill Page 2](/images/yuri/bill2.jpeg)</a> | <a href="/images/yuri/bill3.jpeg">![Bill Page 3](/images/yuri/bill3.jpeg)</a>

-- The nurses remove the portacath
+- The nurses remove the tubing from the portacath
+- Yuri roams free in the Oncology section hallway eagerly awaiting his departure.

 # What happens at home